moj-analytical-services/s3_data_packer/README.md

 - `table_suffix`: str (optional) =  None, a suffix for the table, this suffix goes before the filenumber but after the filename, making the output:
 `{table_name}_{table_suffix}_{file_num}.{table_extension}`
+- `partition`: dict (optional) = None, a dictionary mapping of the partition/partition value you want to write the data too.
+S3OutputStore will only consider data in this partition for it's calculations (e.g. latest file)

 `table_extension` defaults to `snappy.parquet` for `S3OutputStore`